QRXqrx/poco-oopsla25-major/README.md

    usermod -aG sudo poco
    ```

-2. Suppose we are under the root folder of the directory of this artifact.
-Switch to the folder that puts the `captainrc` experimental configuration, start the experiments using Magma `run.sh`.
-Note that we configured to output the results to `/home/poco/poco-fuzzdata`.
-Please remember to modify the configuration if you use different another non-root user.
+2. Suppose you are in the root directory of this artifact.
+Navigate to the folder containing the captainrc experimental configuration and start the experiments using Magma's run.sh script.
+The results will be written to /home/poco/poco-fuzzdata by default.
+If you are using a different non-root user, please remember to modify the configuration accordingly.

    ```shell
    cd magma-poco/tools/captain
    ./run.sh
    ```
-3. By default, the experimental scripts will occupy all cores to run fuzzing.
-Now you can let the experiments to run several ours to finish.
+3. By default, the experimental scripts utilize all CPU cores for fuzzing.
+You can now let the experiments run for several hours to complete.

 ## 5 Reusability Guide